 The Udall Foundation seeks candidates who, in both their academic and extracurricular activities, have already demonstrated significant involvement in environmental issues.
 Consideration is given to the student's field of study, career objectives, and the extent to which the individual has the commitment and potential to make a significant contribution to his or her field.

-Pomona College may nominate up to six candidates each year.
-The internal deadline is February 7, 2013, and the national deadline is March 1, 2013.
-Prospective applicants should read carefully about the application process on the Foundation's website, and contact either the Udall Scholarship faculty advisor or Jennifer Locke in the CDO as soon as they think they are interested.
+Pomona College may nominate up to eight candidates each year.
+The internal deadline is February 5, 2016, and the national deadline is March 2, 2016.
+Prospective applicants should read carefully about the application process on the Foundation's website, and contact the Udall Scholarship faculty advisor, Professor Char Miller, at firstname.lastname@example.org to gain access to the online application.
+Please email your application (including transcripts and essays) by 11:59 pm on February 5 to Professor Miller so that it could be considered for a nomination; your three recommenders must email their letters of recommendation directly to Professor Miller as well.
 You are eligible if off-campus in either fall or spring semester.
 Talk with your recommenders about why you are applying, show them your drafts, and ask for their advice.
 Give them information about the scholarship's goals and criteria, so they can write a letter that addresses the important points in your application.